CLEARFIELD COUNTY CONSERVATION DISTRICT

 No matter where you live, you live in a watershed.

 The most important thing to remember about a watershed is that everything is connected.
-If some type of pollution enters a stream, it will move downstream and affect people living there, hence the saying “We all live downstream.”
+If some type of pollution enters a stream, it will affect the people relying on that water downstream, and so on.
+"We all live downstream..."

 Picture